Abdulazeez007/Day-19-Mapping-a-Simulated-Attack-Path/README.md

 # Day-19-Mapping-a-Simulated-Attack-Path

-When studying cybersecurity and penetration testing, it’s essential to understand how attacks can be structured in order to better defend against them.
-An attack diagram provides clarity, outlining each phase of a simulated attack, helping to ensure every step flows smoothly and ethically in a controlled environment.
+Understanding how an attack progresses can greatly enhance our ability to defend and respond effectively.
+Let me walk you through the phases we covered: An attack diagram provides clarity, outlining each phase of a simulated attack, helping to ensure every step flows smoothly and ethically in a controlled environment.

 Today, we’re going to walk through a simulated attack plan that targets a Windows Server, starting from gaining initial access and moving through to establishing a C2 connection and exfiltrating data.
 For this demonstration, we’ll use the attack diagram created with draw.io, which was a key tool at the start of our project.